 Merritt’s Grill: Merritt’s legendary B.L.T. draws crowds daily — and has earned accolades from National Geographic Traveler, Every Day with Rachael Ray, and more.
 The gas station-turned-grill has been serving single, double, or triple B.L.T.s (along with fried bologna, pimento cheese, and tomato sandwiches) since 1992, and has become a Chapel Hill institution — but the sandwiches aren’t the sole reason to grab a table.

 Merritt’s Grill also dishes up live music.
-Bands often perform in the parking lot and play string music in the corner of the restaurant and country store (an event known as Banjos and B.L.T.’s).
+Bands perform in the parking lot every Friday in June and play string music in the corner of the restaurant and country store (an event known as B.L.T.’s, Bands, and Brews).
 Can you think of a better pairing?

 The legendary B.L.T. at Merritt’s Grill draws crowds daily — but the sandwiches aren’t the sole reason to grab a table. photograph by Chapel Hill/Orange County Visitors Bureau

-Colonial Inn: This luxe inn in the heart of historic Hillsborough welcomes guests to spend the night or dine in the restaurant, where baked brie, pan seared salmon, and chicken pot pie are on menu.
-And, starting this summer, to relax on the picturesque grounds and enjoy Concerts at the Colonial.
+Colonial Inn: This luxe inn in the heart of historic Hillsborough welcomes guests to spend the night or dine in the restaurant, where baked brie, pan-seared salmon, and duck club sandwiches are on the menu.
+April through October, they offer Concerts at the Colonial in their courtyard.
+These free concerts are held on Mondays and Thursdays from 6 to 7:30 p.m.

 Over the summer, relax on the picturesque grounds of the Colonial Inn and enjoy Concerts at the Colonial. photograph by SP Murray